-The Phillips Collection and the University of Maryland postdoctoral fellow works with the Phillips’s exceptional collection of modern and contemporary art and the University of Maryland’s leadership programs in art-historical scholarship, socio-cultural aspects of art and representation, interdisciplinary experimentation, and visual technologies.
+The Phillips Collection and the University of Maryland postdoctoral fellow worked with the Phillips’s exceptional collection of modern and contemporary art and the University of Maryland’s leadership programs in art-historical scholarship, socio-cultural aspects of art and representation, interdisciplinary experimentation, and visual technologies.

-The University of Maryland–Phillips Collection Fellowship in Modern and Contemporary Art History supports research and teaching on topics in American, European, or non-western art of all media from 1780 to the present.
-We are especially interested in applicants whose research and teaching demonstrate a clear commitment to anti-racism and racial justice.
+The University of Maryland–Phillips Collection Fellowship in Modern and Contemporary Art History supported research and teaching on topics in American, European, or non-western art of all media from 1780 to the present.
+We were especially interested in applicants whose research and teaching demonstrate a clear commitment to anti-racism and racial justice.

-During the academic year, there is an aspiration that the fellow be in residence in Washington, DC, at the Center for Art and Knowledge at The Phillips Collection.
-However, if the circumstances of the covid-19 pandemic does not permit a residency, the fellow may work remotely.
-Each fellow is expected to teach one undergraduate or graduate course at the Center or at the University of Maryland campus (or online if the pandemic continues), to present at least one public lecture, and to participate in other programs and discussions with scholars, critics, museum staff, and students at the museum and the university.
+During the academic year, there was an aspiration that the fellow was in residence in Washington, DC, at the Center for Art and Knowledge at The Phillips Collection.
+Each fellow was expected to teach one undergraduate or graduate course at the Center or at the University of Maryland campus (or online if the pandemic continues), to present at least one public lecture, and to participate in other programs and discussions with scholars, critics, museum staff, and students at the museum and the university.

-The appointments carry the appropriate departmental affiliations with the University of Maryland and with The Phillips Collection.
-Fellows receive a stipend of $52,000 plus standard UMD benefits, as well as various university and museum privileges, including access to libraries, equipment, support staff, curators, students and faculty
+The appointments carried the appropriate departmental affiliations with the University of Maryland and with The Phillips Collection.
+Fellows received a stipend of $52,000 plus standard UMD benefits, as well as various university and museum privileges, including access to libraries, equipment, support staff, curators, students and faculty.